agentmodels/agentmodels.org/chapters/02-webppl.md

 ## Introduction

 This chapter introduces the probabilistic programming language WebPPL (pronounced "web people").
-The models for agents (and for learning about agents) in this tutorial are all implemented in WebPPL -- so it's an important building block for what follows.
+The models for agents (and for learning about agents) in this tutorial are all implemented in WebPPL -- so this is an important building block for what follows.

-This will be a overview of WebPPL features that are essential to the rest of the tutorial.
-It will move quickly over the key ideas of probabilistic programming.
-If you are new to probabilistic programming, you might read a more general introduction (e.g. [here](http://www.pl-enthusiast.net/2014/09/08/probabilistic-programming/) or [here](https://moalquraishi.wordpress.com/2015/03/29/the-state-of-probabilistic-programming/)).
-A detailed [tutorial](https://probmods.org) on Bayesian methods and probabilistic programming, using a language similar to WebPPL, is also good background.
+In the following, we give an overview of the WebPPL features that are essential to the rest of the tutorial.
+We will cover the key ideas of probabilistic programming quickly.
+If you are new to probabilistic programming, you might want to read a more general introduction (e.g. [here](http://www.pl-enthusiast.net/2014/09/08/probabilistic-programming/) or [here](https://moalquraishi.wordpress.com/2015/03/29/the-state-of-probabilistic-programming/)).
+[This detailed tutorial](https://probmods.org) on Bayesian methods and probabilistic programming, using a language similar to WebPPL, is also helpful background.

-The only requirement to run the code for this tutorial is a browser (Chrome/Safari).
+The only requirement to run the code for this tutorial is a current browser (Chrome/Firefox/Safari).
 However, to explore the models in more detail, you will want to run WebPPL from the command line.
 Installation is simple and is explained [here](http://webppl.org).

 ## WebPPL: a functionally pure subset of Javascript